Selecting the Optimal Motor for Paint Circulation Pumps

 For most general industrial applications, AC induction motors are the more popular choice.
 They are simple, cost-effective and, if there is not a requirement for speed control, they do not require any sort of control (commonly called a Variable Frequency Drive -VFD or an inverter).
 On the other hand, BLDC motors require a controller and have only become more common since the availability of low cost power electronics, which started in the late 1970’s.

-Identifying The Differences Between AC And BLDC Motors
+Identifying the Differences Between AC and BLDC Motors

 AC induction motors and BLDC motors are very similar; the primary difference is in the construction of the rotor.